This page illustrates how the Drake Simulation works. We will introduce 3 components that drake uses. They are Simulator, SceneGraph, and Diagram.

 diagram is, we could look at how Matlab Simulink works.
 Matlab Simulink is a simulation tool.
 Simulink's main graph is composed of connected systems.
 A complex system can host multiple subsystems.
 All these subsystems connect in some way to form the entire system.

 MultibodyPlant, controllers and other useful blocks.
 Like Simulink, the

-Thinking: what is the information and data format transmitted in between the ports?
+Thinking: what are the information and data format that's being transmitted between the ports?

 For a robotic system, there is a special system block that represents all the robots in